nthucurry/gitbook/knowledge/cloud/azure/azlearn-basic.md

     - student
 - cost savings
     - reservations (保留)
-        <br>It helps you save money by pre-paying for one-year or three-years of Azure resources.
+        - It helps you save money by pre-paying for one-year or three-years of Azure resources.
     - azure hybrid benefits (自帶授權)
-        <br>It is a pricing benefit for customers who have licenses with Software Assurance, which helps maximize the value of existing on-premises Windows Server and/or SQL Server license investments when migrating to Azure.
+        - It is a pricing benefit for customers who have licenses with Software Assurance, which helps maximize the value of existing on-premises Windows Server and/or SQL Server license investments when migrating to Azure.
     - azure credits
     - azure regions (區域)
     - budgets (預算)

-### Management Groups
+## Management Groups
 If your organization has several subscriptions, you may need a way to efficiently manage access, policies, and compliance for those subscriptions.
 Azure management groups provide a level of scope above subscriptions.
 You organize subscriptions into containers called management groups and apply your governance conditions to the management groups.
 <br><img src="https://docs.microsoft.com/zh-tw/azure/governance/management-groups/media/tree.png">

-### Azure Policy
+## Azure Policy
 Azure Policy is a service in Azure that you use to create, assign and manage policies.
 These policies enforce different rules over your resources, so those resources stay compliant with (符合) your corporate standards and service level agreements.
 Azure Policy does this by running evaluations of your resources and scanning for those not compliant with the policies you have created.
 - 連 owner 都會被管道，只要有在 AAD 內都會被管道
 - https://github.com/Azure/azure-policy